Dtrotman20/HangmanGame_V2/README.md

 # Hangman Game
 A simple hangman game made with React.
 Unit testing has been added to improve code stability.
+I am currently working on adding a Database in order to track winning percentages of players.

 ## SETUP
 - Clone respository in your terminal using the command: git clone https://github.com/Dtrotman20/HangmanGame.git